German Christmas Markets: Everything You Need to Know

 • Weihnachtspyramid (Christmas pyramid): this is probably the predecessor of the Christmas tree.
 They’re rotating carousels, depicting Christmas scenes, decorated with lights.
 Some are so big, that they host a bar at the ground level!

-• Lots of lights: since it gets dark outside pretty early during the winter months, Christmas markets are beautifully decorated with lots of bright and colourful lights.
+• Lots of lights: since it gets dark outside pretty early during the winter months, Christmas markets are beautifully decorated with lots of bright and colorful lights.

 • Lots of Christmas decorations: pine trees, wooden figures, nativity scenes or even live animals can be also found at Christmas markets throughout Germany.